Friday, July 1, 2022

 "A beautiful and mysterious woman, a prophet and a healer.
 Is hers a plot to fool the public and make millions, or is she the true messenger of God?
 Richard Hillers, a former news correspondent becomes obsessed with Ginerva.
 As her predictions startle and entire nation, and thousands fall under her spell, he goes undercover to investigate the inner workings of her cult, The Society of the Chosen."

 The Mill, by long time Massacusetts public school educator James F. Murphy, Jr., was published in paperback by Avon in 1981.
-I once visited an actual textile mill turned museum in Lowell, Massachusetts, so the only thing I would've wanted more from Gehm's cover art is for him to have inserted a mill room scene.
-Perhaps a wraparound illustration would've been more conducive for that though.
+I once visited an actual textile mill turned museum in Lowell, Massachusetts, so the only thing I would've wanted more out of Gehm's cover art is for him to have inserted a mill room scene.
+Perhaps a wraparound illustration would've been more conducive for that.

 "There was nothing left in Ireland for Mary Roark but trouble and sorrow.
 Across the sea, America beckoned to her with the golden promise of a better life.
 But in the new land of Massachusetts, hopeful young immigrants like Mary Roark were welcomed only as cheap labor for the textile mills whose iron machinery was powered by their tears and blood.
 And Mary learned too soon that her beauty alone could lift her above the backbreaking hardship and squalid misery her people were made to suffer.
 Brendan McMahon came to America to find Mary.
 He had killed for freedom in Ireland.
 Now, with a price on his head, nothing in this world-- not even the rich man who bought Mary's life-- could keep him from claiming his childhood love and the destiny they had so long dreamed of sharing."

-Gehm could have easily replaced his model with Joanna Barnes on the cover of her historical novel Pastora (Avon, 1981), because Barnes was just as beautiful as she was.
+Gehm could have easily substituted Joanna Barnes on the cover of the historical novel Pastora (Avon, 1981), because the author was just as beautiful as the model.
 Barnes, who passed away this year at the age of 87, was almost as ambitious and accomplished as her titular heroine too: she graduated Phi Beta Kappa from prestigious Smith College in Northampton, Massachusetts, in 1956, majoring in English.
 She received the college's award for poetry, the immediate successor to Sylvia Plath for this recognition.
 She took up acting shortly thereafter, appearing in literally scores of TV shows and at least 20 movies.
 One film, Auntie Mame (1958), earned her a Golden Globe Award nomination.
 A frequent panelist in the early years of What's My Line, she also wrote a popular syndicated column about home decorating which coalesced into a full-blown book on the subject.
 Naturally, writing was as much her thing as acting, proclaiming: "It is something you do yourself.
 With acting, if you win an Oscar or an Emmy, you have to thank everybody.
 If you write a book, it is completely your own."
 In addition to her non-fiction book, Barnes wrote and published four novels.

 "San Francisco was a wild and lawless town, and no place for a beautiful young woman alone with two children.
 But it was the Promised Land of boundless dreams, and the woman they called Pastora was a new breed whose spirit and daring raised an empire from the wilderness.
 Orphaned at fifteen, widowed at sixteen, she survived the perilous cross-country trek from St. Louis to California to become San Francisco's most celebrated Woman of Property.
 Society tried to snub her, but she made her own way to the top.
 Men tried to possess her, or break her, not understanding that behind her softness and allure burned ambitions she refused to sacrifice.
 Through all her passionate struggles, tragedies, public scandals and triumphs, Pastor would keep faith with herself and seize a golden destiny for those she loved."